freecityhacks/fch-docs/README.md

 ## Our Vision

-Our vision is to supercharge the African developer's learning experience.
+Our vision is to supercharge the fun in Africa's developer ecosystem.

 ## Our Mission